HelloJohnito/Dodgey-Bird/docs/README.md

 - [ ] Start game, reset the game, and mute music
 - [ ] Control the bird's vertical motion by tapping on the spacebar
-- [ ] The Pipes will generate at random with random spacing.
+- [ ] The enemy bird will attack at random.

 In addition, this project will include: